fbrctr/generator-fabricator/app/templates/README.md

 # <%= projectName %>

-The <%= projectName %> UI toolkit is a tool for rapid website development.
-It provides a set of fully-functional components and structures that can be used to build scalable web pages.
+The <%= projectName %> UI toolkit is a highly-modular design system for rapid web page development.
+It contains different materials that can be assembled into more complex page layouts.

 ## Getting Started